Grave of the Fireflies (2005 film): Plot

-In the present day, Natsu and Keiko are on the same bridge she was on years ago.
+In the present day, Natsu and Keiko are on the same bridge.
 Natsu reflects on how the war changed everyone as she and Keiko discuss its impact on their family history.
 As Keiko watches on, Natsu takes out Setsuko's remains and throws them into the river.
 Two fireflies then fly away, symbolizing Seita and Setsuko.

 After the closing scene while the movie's credits roll, images of children affected by military violence and occupation are shown.
 These images are interspersed with images of Seita and Setsuko.
-The modern-day images seem to be of Palestinian children, including one girl smiling as she displays a photo of Yasser Arafat.
+The modern day images seem to be of Palestinian children, including one girl smiling as she displays a photo of Yasser Arafat.

-Reaction
+Reception

 Commenting on the dramatization, Akiyuki Nosaka noted that the drama was liberal in deviating from his original work but also said that he would nevertheless remain thankful if it could convey the brutality of wars to the people of the present days.